 Many people still think cutting trees is bad, hence using it is not eco-friendly, but believe it or not, wood is one of the most eco-friendly materials.

-In addition, when we think eco-friendly, or green, it is not only about the material itself.
+In addition, when we think eco-friendly, or green, it is not only about the material itself, or about energy efficient home building.
 If you really care about helping mother earth and your community, you should also consider:

 The bottom line: always choose “true sustainability”.
 Choose products and designs that are resilient in face of local environmental risks.
 Choose products and designs that meet the local climate zone characteristics.
 And, choose eco-friendly products from suppliers that go the extra mile to be part of the sustainability movement for a better future.